cicdops/awesome-ciandcd/README.md

 * [devopsdays](http://www.devopsdays.org)

 ## Build And Release System
-The system for software build and release, continuous integration and continuous delivery.
+The system for software build and release, continuous integration and continuous delivery
 * [Jenkins](http://jenkins-ci.org)  An extendable open source continuous integration server
 * [BuildForge](https://jazz.net/downloads/rational-build-forge)  Automate and accelerate build and release processes
 * [ElectricCommander](http://www.electric-cloud.com/products/electriccommander.php)  ElectricCommander gives distributed teams shared control and visibility into infrastructure, tool chains and processes.
 It accelerates and automates the software delivery process to enable agility, predictability and security across many build-test-deploy pipelines
 * [Teamcity](http://www.jetbrains.com/teamcity/index.html)  Ready to work, extensible
-and developer-friendly build server?—?out of the box
+and developer-friendly build server out of the box
 * [bamboo](https://www.atlassian.com/software/bamboo)  Bamboo does more than just run builds and tests.
 It connects issues, commits, test results, and deploys so the whole picture is available to your entire product team
 * [go](http://www.go.cd)  Automate and streamline the build-test-release cycle for worry-free, continuous delivery of your product
 * [hudson](http://hudson-ci.org)  the previous one of Jenkins